 - Not include check-holding or automated payment provisions with which the lender can withdraw money from the borrower’s checking account when payments are due.

 Where to Find a Personal Loan

 Once you understand the parameters, it’s time to go shopping.
-If you are a member of a credit union, that would be a good first stop.
+If you are a member of a credit union, that would be a good first stop when researching where to borrow money.
 Credit unions often aren’t as interested in your credit score as your debt-to-income ratio – the amount of debt you’re carrying related to your income.
 Federal credit unions can’t charge more than 18% annual interest.
 If you are a member in good standing with the credit union, the rate might be a good deal less.

 Online lenders are another option, but be prepared to pay more interest.
 Many lenders offer loans in the $1,000 to $3,000 range.
 Most of these lenders, with names like Lending Club and Avant, are most interested in your credit score, your borrowing history and how much you earn.
 Before you enter an online loan, make sure you’re very familiar with the terms.
 Check for origination and late fees as well as information on how the repayment schedule works.

 Banks are another option, though the large national banks don’t all offer personal loans.
 Community banks might offer a better alternative, as they try to build relationships with local customers and might offer loans that national banks would avoid.
 Generally, commercial banks set stringent requirements on applicants’ credit scores.

 Be wary of the loan terms from any bank, which can carry high interest with a final balloon payment.